johnwargo/outlook-delete-empty-inbox-folders/readme.md

 This application is a simple utility for Microsoft Windows that automatically deletes all empty Inbox folders in a user's default Outlook Profile.

-When you start the application, a splash screen appears for three seconds as shown below.
+When you start the application, a splash screen appears for two seconds as shown below.

 ![Application Splash Screen](/images/figure-01.png)